danlope-rei/febs/ReadMe.md

 #### Assign build tasks

-FEBS exposes an executable named `febs` to be used within the scripts of your `package.json`
+FEBS exposes an executable named `febs` to be used within the scripts of your `package.json`, e.g:

     "scripts": {
       "build": "NODE_ENV=prod febs prod",